kubernetes/website/content/en/docs/tasks/run-application/run-replicated-stateful-application.md

 This translates the unique, stable identity provided by the StatefulSet into the domain of MySQL server IDs, which require the same properties.

-The script in the `init-mysql` container also applies either `master.cnf` or `slave.cnf` from the ConfigMap by copying the contents into `conf.d`.
+The script in the `init-mysql` container also applies either `master.cnf` (for the master Pod) or `replica.cnf` (for from the ConfigMap by copying the contents into `conf.d`.
-Because the example topology consists of a single MySQL master and any number of slaves, the script simply assigns ordinal `0` to be the master, and everyone else to be slaves.
+Because the example topology consists of a single MySQL master and any number of replicas, the script simply assigns ordinal `0` to be the master, and everyi other Pod to be replicas.

 Combined with the StatefulSet controller's
 [deployment order guarantee](/docs/concepts/workloads/controllers/statefulset/#deployment-and-scaling-guarantees/),
-this ensures the MySQL master is Ready before creating slaves, so they can begin replicating.
+this ensures the MySQL master is Ready before creating any replicas, so that replication can then begin.

 ### Cloning existing data

-In general, when a new Pod joins the set as a slave, it must assume the MySQL master might already have data on it.
+In general, when a new Pod joins the set as a replica, it must assume the MySQL master might already have data on it.
 It also must assume that the replication logs might not go all the way back to the beginning of time.
 These conservative assumptions are the key to allow a running StatefulSet to scale up and down over time, rather than being fixed at its initial size.

-The second init container, named `clone-mysql`, performs a clone operation on a slave Pod the first time it starts up on an empty PersistentVolume.
+The second init container, named `clone-mysql`, performs a clone operation on a replica Pod the first time it starts up on an empty PersistentVolume.
 That means it copies all existing data from another running Pod, so its local state is consistent enough to begin replicating from the master.